g76r/libp6core/util/percent_evaluation.md

 - `!-` returns the opposite
 - `?*` returns "false" for null or invalid param and "true" otherwise
 - `!*` returns the opposite
+- `#` returns the size, for a string its length in characters, for a number, its string representation length in characters
+- `##` returns the memory size, for a string its length in bytes, for a number, its string representation length in bytes
 - `??` is a coalescence operator (`%{=rpn,',foo,??,'null,??}` -> foo value if
   not empty otherwise "null")
 - `??*` is a null coalescence operator (`%{=rpn,',foo,??,'null,??*}` -> foo